dezoito/dezoito.github.io/_posts/2015-03-30-fw1-example-app-forms_validation.md

-Unlike [Django](https://www.djangoproject.com/), the FW/1 framework doesn't come with a "native" way of writing forms, or performing data validation before commiting changes to the database, so I wrote my own after researching and asking for opinions on the Framework-One Group.
+Unlike [Django](https://www.djangoproject.com/), the FW/1 framework doesn't come with a "native" way of writing forms, or performing data validation before commiting changes to the database, so I wrote my own after researching and asking for guidance on the Framework-One Group.

 The proposed pattern used in this project has these goals: